 For those interested, coursework may lead to the Pennsylvania Superintendent Letter of Eligibility.

-The Educational Policy concentration combines rigorous academics with Drexel University's tradition of applied learning, students engage with policies and policy issues impacting education, those working in it, and those served by it.
+The Educational Policy concentration combines academics with Drexel University's tradition of applied learning.
+Students engage with policies and policy issues impacting education, those working in it, and those served by it.
 Policy studies are contextualized within the range of jurisdictional entities from local to national and international settings.
 Heavy emphasis is placed upon the roles of ethics and ethical decision-making in past and future policy-making.

 This path of study covers the historical growth and advancement of colleges and universities in the U.S., including the roles of school boards, community organizations, state boards of education, state government agencies, special interest groups, professional organizations, and unions.
 Courses examine strategies of success through an understanding of the career patterns of faculty, deans, vice presidents, provosts, and presidents and how decision-making and change are implemented.
 Within this framework, coursework explores the impact of variables such as the law, politics, and power structures at an educational institution.

-The Human Resource Development concentration is designed to produce 21st century human resource development leaders with the competencies and capabilities to facilitate workplace learning, performance and change in any organizational setting.
+The Adult Education and Organization Development concentration is designed to produce 21st century leaders with the competencies and capabilities to facilitate workplace learning, performance and change in any organizational setting.